Rent Increase Facts | Answer |

 Landlords in Illinois may not raise the rent if:

-• The increase is applied in a way that violates the Illinois Human Rights Act, by discriminating against a tenant’s age, military status, arrest record, pregnancy, history of domestic violence, and source of income.
+- The increase is applied in a way that violates the Illinois Human Rights Act, by discriminating against a tenant’s age, military status, arrest record, pregnancy, history of domestic violence, or source of income

 In some cities in Illinois, local law specifically prevents landlords from increasing rent in retaliation.
-For example, in Chicago, an action by a landlord is considered retaliatory if it occurs within one year after something a tenant does.
+For example, in Chicago, the law assumes a rent increase is retaliatory if it occurs within one year of certain protected tenant actions:

 Although most states have laws protecting tenants from rent increases due to retaliation, Illinois retaliation law currently only covers evictions and lease renewals.